LIFEHUBBER

 Why readers may notice it

 Avatar video generation is one of the more visible parts of generative media.
-LongCat-Video-Avatar 1.5 is useful to track because it brings audio, identity consistency, multi-person scenes, and longer video continuation into one inspectable model release.
+Readers may want to follow LongCat-Video-Avatar 1.5 because it brings audio, identity consistency, multi-person scenes, and longer video continuation into one inspectable model release.

 Reporting note